mariobgsp/python-automation/flash_bot/README.md

 ### Getting Started
 This is how it started
 * First open up your ```flash_sale_bot.py``` using any IDE, you're free to use any IDE you have in your PC (VS Code etc)
-* Change the email and password, change it into your credentials
+* Change the email and password, change it into your credentials on line 20 and line 21
-* Input your product link in ```product_link``` in that syntax line 17..
+* Input your product link in ```product_link``` in that syntax line 27..
 * After you finish those steps you can just execute the code, RUN it (VS Code) or Build it (Sublime Text) or anything.
-* The webdriver will do their task properly
+* The webdriver will do their task nicely

 ### How the BOT works
 here's how the BOT actually works